backand/docs/docs/scenarios/fbmessengerbot/index.md

 2. Create a new app in the Backand dashboard, then navigate to that app's management page.

 3. In the new app, open menu 'Objects --> Items', and click on the 'Actions' tab.
-In the Actions tab, click on the 'Facebook Messanger Bot' template.
+In the Actions tab, click on the 'Facebook Messenger Bot' template.

 4. Click 'Save'